 - Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
 MCL's are set as close to the MCLGs as feasible using the best available treatment technology. - Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety. - Maximum residual disinfectant level (MRDL): The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - Maximum residual disinfectant level goal (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - ppm: Parts per million or also expressed as milligrams per liter - ppb: Parts per billion or also expressed as micrograms per liter
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - > Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - > ppm: parts per million or also expressed as milligrams per liter - > ppb: parts per billion or also expressed as micrograms per liter - > pCi/l: picocuries per liter (a measure of radioactivity)

-Standard Highest Level Reportable Goal CONTAMINANT MCL ACTUAL MCLG SOURCE OF THE SUBSTANCE Total Trihalomethanes (ppb) 80 40 none By-product of chlorination.
-(Range from 16 to 40 ppb) Total Haloacetic Acids (ppb) 60 3 none By-product of chlorination Barium (ppm) 2 0.03 2 Erosion of natural deposits (2009 data) Fluoride (ppm) 4 0.72 4 Erosion of natural deposits; also added to promote dental health.
-Range from 0.5 to 0.9 ppm (average = 0.7 ppm) Combined Radium (pCi/l) 5 1 0 Erosion of natural deposits (2003 data) Selenium (ppb) 50 2 50 Erosion of natural deposits (2009 data) Sodium (ppm) None 35 None Erosion of natural deposits DISINFECTANT MRDL ACTUAL MRDLG Chlorine, total (ppm) 4 0.27 4 Water treatment additive for control of microbial contaminants; average range from 0.22 to 0.29 ppm Action Level 90 th Percentile Value MCLG Lead (ppb) 15 6 0 Corrosion of service line or household plumbing.
-No sample exceeded the Action Level .
-Copper (ppb) 1300 35 1300 Corrosion of service line or household plumbing.
-No sample exceeded the Action Level .
+Standard Highest Level Reportable Goal CONTAMINANT MCL ACTUAL MCLG SOURCE OF THE SUBSTANCE Total Trihalomethanes (ppb) 80 42 none By-product of chlorination (range from 28 to 51 ppb) Total Haloacetic Acids (ppb) 60 5 none By-product of chlorination (range from 1 to 6 ppb) Barium (ppm) 2 0.03 2 Erosion of natural deposits (2009 data) Fluoride (ppm) 4 0.44 4 Erosion of natural deposits; also added to promote dental health.
+Range from 0.4 to 0.9 ppm (average = 0.65 ppm) Alpha Emitters (pCi/l) 15 1.5 0 Erosion of natural deposits Combined Radium (pCi/l) 5 1 0 Erosion of natural deposits (2003 data) Selenium (ppb) 50 2 50 Erosion of natural deposits (2009 data) Sodium (ppm) None 28 None Erosion of natural deposits DISINFECTANT MRDL ACTUAL MRDLG Chlorine, total (ppm) 4 0.27 4 Water treatment additive for control of microbial contaminants; average range from 0.20 to 0.33 ppm Action Level 90 th Percentile Value MCLG Lead (ppb) 15 13 0 Corrosion of service line or household plumbing.
+One sample, maximum of 35 ppb exceeded the Action Level.
+Copper (ppb) 1300 LT 50 1300 Corrosion of service line or household plumbing.
+No sample exceeded the Action Level.
+Maximum of 70ppb.